dallasread/lively-chat-support/readme.txt

 * Store Offline Mode form submissions

 == Changelog ==

+= 1.0.22 =
+* Cleared a few errors that were showing up if your theme had error reporting turned on.
+* Fixed an issue where some themes were (inappropriately) hijacking links, causing Lively to not function.

 = 1.0.20 =
 * The Golden IE Fix: Removed 2 trailing commas in JS that were causing Lively to break in IE.